Balance puzzle

+This twelve-coin version of the problem appeared in print as early as 1945 and Guy and Nowakowski explain it "was popular on both sides of the Atlantic during WW2; it was even suggested that it be dropped over Germany in an attempt to sabotage their war effort".

 Nine-coin problem

 A well-known example has up to nine items, say coins (or balls), that are identical in weight except one, which is lighter than the others—a counterfeit (an oddball).
 The difference is perceptible only by weighing them on scale—but only the coins themselves can be weighed.
 How can one isolate the counterfeit coin with only two weighings?

 Solution

 To find a solution, we first consider the maximum number of items from which one can find the lighter one in just one weighing.
 The maximum number possible is three.
 To find the lighter one, we can compare any two coins, leaving the third out.
 If the two coins weigh the same, then the lighter coin must be one of those not on the balance.
 Otherwise, it is the one indicated as lighter by the balance.

 Now, imagine the nine coins in three stacks of three coins each.
 In one move we can find which of the three stacks is lighter (i.e. the one containing the lighter coin).
 It then takes only one more move to identify the light coin from within that lighter stack.
 So in two weighings, we can find a single light coin from a set of 3 × 3 = 9.

 By extension, it would take only three weighings to find the odd light coin among 27 coins, and four weighings to find it from 81 coins.